teamviewer/TeamViewerPS/Docs/Help/Remove-TeamViewerAccountFromUserRole.md

 ## SYNOPSIS

-Unassign a given list of accounts from role.
+Unassign a given list of accounts from user role.

 ## SYNTAX